Public Netbase: Decline and end of the project

 The organization's lease at the Viennese Museumsquartier was not renewed after the entire cultural area was remodelled in the early 2000s, and it faced a series of audits and other bureaucratic challenges.
-Financial difficulties and an inability to secure a permanent replacement location could not be resolved.
+Financial difficulties and a lack of a permanent location led to its closure.
 Despite a reorganization effort in 2005 that shortened its name to Netbase, the City of Vienna stopped all funding effective January 11, 2006, leading to the immediate shut down of the organization.
 The City of Vienna justified this decision with the changing needs in the Viennese net culture scene.
 The official funding agency wanted to find a new approach to supporting internet art and electronic culture in Vienna, rather than supporting one major institution, Public Netbase, with almost the entire net culture budget.

 Legacy and recognition

-The Institute for Applied Autonomy, recipient of an award for distinction in interactive art at the Prix Ars Electronica 2000, dedicated their award to Public Netbase for its political efforts.
+The Institute for Applied Autonomy dedicated their 2000Prix Ars Electronica, to Public Netbase, citing its involvement in political and digital culture activities.

 In the early 2000s, World-information.org was launched.
 It can be described as "an ongoing effort to critically observe and investigate new technologies in a societal, economic and artistic context" led to involvement with the UNESCO Digi-Arts program and a series of conventions across Europe.